mudde/core/README.md

 ============================
 # TypeScript Core Library

-Some core elements for configuration, HTML element creation and Event handling.
+Some core elements for configuration, HTML element creation and Eventhandling.

 There is an example in the example folder.